YosysHQ/yosys/docs/source/using_yosys/more_scripting/interactive_investigation.rst

 The SAT solver functionality in Yosys can not only be used to solve combinatorial problems, but can also solve sequential problems.
-Let's consider the entire memdemo module from ``memdemo.v`` (:numref:`memdemo_v` above) and suppose we want to know which sequence of input values for ``d`` will cause the output y to produce the sequence 1, 2, 3 from any initial state.
-Let's use the following command:
+Let's consider the ``memdemo`` design from :ref:`advanced_logic_cones` again, and suppose we want to know which sequence of input values for ``d`` will cause the output y to produce the sequence 1, 2, 3 from any initial state.
+Let's use the following
+command:

 .. code-block:: yoscrypt